benjamin-weiss/hsrmbeamertheme/README.md

 ![TikZ figure](doc/ex3.jpg)

+To compile, simply run `make`.
 This Beamer theme requires `lualatex` for compilation (available in the `TeXlive` distribution for example).

 It also looks nicer if the Flama font is installed in your system.
 Download it from here:
 - [Flama Light](http://fontpark.net/en/font/flamalight)